Azure-Samples/azure-search-openai-demo-csharp/README.md

 In order to deploy and run this example, you'll need

 - **Azure Account** - If you're new to Azure, get an [Azure account for free](https://aka.ms/free) and you'll get some free Azure credits to get started.
-- **Azure subscription with access enabled for the Azure OpenAI service** - You can request access [here](https://aka.ms/oaiapply).
-You can also visit [here](https://azure.microsoft.com/free/cognitive-search/) to get some free Azure credits to get you started.
+- **Azure subscription with access enabled for the Azure OpenAI service** - [You can request access](https://aka.ms/oaiapply).
+You can also visit [the Cognitive Search docs](https://azure.microsoft.com/free/cognitive-search/) to get some free Azure credits to get you started.
 - **Azure account permissions** - Your Azure Account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).